AnaFRL/FOL_TE_dynamics/README.md

 # FOL_TE_dynamics
-Here is the code used for the analysis performed during my PhD
+Here is the code used in our article "Developmentally regulated transposon activation promotes adaptability in a clonally propagating fungal pathogen"